Washington DC History School Trips & Tours - Political History

 The US capital city is home to many excellent museums, educational visits and sites to give your pupils an invaluable insight into American history and how the country has evolved.

 Washington DC is a great place for your pupils to learn about American politics.
-Plus, there could be no better time to take a history school trip to the capital city to witness firsthand the impact of Barack Obama’s presidency.
+Take a history school trip to the capital city to give your pupils access to politics and history in action.
 When you book your study tour with NST, we'll arrange for your group to take a variety of walking tours with local guides, as well as other fascinating historical and educational visits, ensuring that your group get the very most from their experience.

 Alternatively, view the rest of our school trips to the USA.